 - Be Released on a Pre-Trial Release Program

 The jail intake procedure is made up of the following steps:

 - You will be placed in a waiting area or cell.
 If the jail is really busy, it will take a while to get processed.

-- The first step is that you will have to answer a number of questions, such as what is your legal name, street address, date of birth and an emergency contact.
+- The first step is that you will have to answer a number of questions, such as what your legal name is, street address, date of birth and an emergency contact.

 - You will also be asked about your mental and medical history.